atmosinf/ml_misc/tflite/object_detection/README.md

 calculates the mAP for a set of images, given a model and iou thresholds. the average precision per iou threshold is displayed in the terminal, and finally the mean average precision is shown<br>

 ### wcs_to_csv
-convert the json data from here - https://lila.science/datasets/wcscameratraps - into a csv format: TRAINING,filepath,category,xmin,ymin,xmax<br>
+convert the json data from the public dataset here - https://lila.science/datasets/wcscameratraps - into a csv format: TRAINING,filepath,category,xmin,ymin,xmax<br>
 contains an .ipynb that creates and tests the functions, and a final .py script <br>

 ### tflite_model_maker